Prejudice182/prej-milestone-four/README.md

 ### Database Choice

 - Django uses an ORM layer for working with SQL databases.
 Locally, an sqlite3 database was used during development
-- On deployment, Heroku doesn't support sqlite3 so a PostgreSQL database was provisioned
+- On deployment, Render doesn't support sqlite3 so a PostgreSQL database was provisioned

 ### Models